AtomMaterialUI/a-file-icon-web/README.md

 </h1>

-This plugin is a port of the [Atom File Icons](https://github.com/file-icons/atom) for Atom and the icons of the [Material Theme UI](https://github.com/ChrisRM/material-theme-jetbrains) plugin.
+This plugin is a port of the [Atom File Icons](https://github.com/file-icons/atom) for Google Chrome and Mozilla Firefox!

 ## Chrome Extension
 <https://chrome.google.com/webstore/detail/atom-file-icons-web/pljfkbaipkidhmaljaaakibigbcmmpnc>